Exidy: History

 Howell Ivy began working with microprocessor technology after Death Race.
 He created the early color graphics game Car Polo (1977) and a game with a similar conceit to Breakout (1976) called Circus (1978).
-Circus inspired a number of clones in both Japan and North America, becoming Exidy’s best-selling game at the time with 7,000 units sold.
+Circus inspired a number of clones in both Japan and North America, becoming Exidy's best-selling game at the time with 7,000 units sold.

 Their exploration into microprocessors also led to the development of the Sorcerer personal computer.
 Partnering with early commercial computer retailer Paul Terrell, Exidy developed the hardware of a S-100 bus compatible system first sold in 1978.
 The hardware had no native graphics modes, though had a text mode with programmable characters.
 Exidy supported the system with documentation, tools, and a few in-house developed games, but the system did not have much of a following in North America.
 It later found support in Australia and Europe, particularly in the Netherlands where it was offered with a course on the educational channel TELEAC, in place of the Belgian DAI computer.
 They later sold their division to Biotech Capital Group in 1981.
 One independent Sorcerer game designer later brought in to create Exidy arcade games was Vic Tolomei.

 Exidy released Star Fire (1978), the first arcade video game with a high score table, developed by independent company Techni-Cal.
 In November 1979, Exidy purchased the company Vectorbeam from Cinematronics.
 Renamed Exidy II (or Exidy 2), the company intended to continue running the Union City manufacturing plant to exploit the vector graphics technology under license from Cinematronics.
 The company released a version of Tailgunner (1979) under this arrangement called Tailgunner II, but did not release any other games using vector graphics technology at the time.
 They later created the vector game Vertigo (1985).

-Several of Exidy’s games found success putting twists on popular arcade concepts of the time.
-Their game Crash (1979) was similar to Sega’s Head On (1979), which Sega subsequently threatened legal action over.
+Several of Exidy's games found success putting twists on popular arcade concepts of the time.
+Their game Crash (1979) was similar to Sega's Head On (1979), which Sega subsequently threatened legal action over.
 They expanded on the gameplay with Targ (1980), creating a unique blend of maze and shooting elements.
 Their game Mouse Trap (1981) riffed on Pac-Man (1980) and was later ported to both the Atari VCS and Colecovision consoles by Coleco.
-Venture (1981) was an action-based take on Dungeons & Dragons dungeon crawling similar to Berzerk (1980).
+Venture (1981) is an action-based take on dungeon crawling similar to Berzerk (1980).

 When the coin-operated video game market started to suffer in mid-1982, Exidy diversified into different experiences.
 They returned to electro-mechanical games with Whirly Bucket (1983) and Tidal Wave (1983), both takes on skee ball.
 They created Fax (1983), a video quiz game aimed at the bar and tavern market.